 For high school seniors, most colleges and universities have switched to test optional this year, meaning that students won’t be required to submit an SAT or ACT score with their applications.
 But test optional is not the same as “test blind.”
 We encourage seniors to prep for and take the SAT/ACT with the confidence that a strong score can help their chances for admission, but a weaker score will not hurt them.

-For juniors and younger students, the test calendar will most likely return to normal in 2021, and most colleges will resume their traditional requirements (one notable exception is the University of California system, which will remain test optional for 2021 and 2022).
+For juniors and younger students, the test calendar will most likely return to normal in 2021, and most colleges will resume their traditional requirements (one notable exception is the University of California system, which will remain test optional for 2021 and 2022 and even through 2025).

 We are currently preparing students for upcoming SAT, PSAT and ACT test dates.
 Most students are opting for live classes and tutoring via Zoom, but some are choosing live, in-center options (which are following appropriate safety protocols including social distancing and required face covers).
 Please contact us so we can discuss the best options for your student.